RBinsonB/sharkhead-tx2-case/README.md

 #### PLA
 Most parts were printed using Ultimaker black PLA and/or black tough PLA with PVA supports (dual-printcore printer).
 The PVA support material is disovable in water and allow for a high precision in the printed connector housings.
 It's probably possible to print the parts without the PVA support material, but that would require more post-processing to remove the supports from the connector housings.

-For each part, the following printing parameters were used.
+The following printing parameters were used for all parts printed in PLA:

-**lower case part**

 | Parameter | Value |
 | --------- | ----- |